 Perth has a world-class public transport system that is safe, convenient and easy to use.
 In peak periods, travel by public transport is less stressful and can take less than half the time that travel by car does.
 Find out about catching buses and trains to get around the City of Stirling and surrounds.

-weekends at late at night).
+Trains run evey 5 minutes (or more often) during peak times, and every 15 minutes the rest of the day.
 Many high frequency bus routes run every 15 minutes throughout the day, making taking the bus just as easy and convenient as taking the train.

-TransPerth provides numerous ways to access timetables and route information including:
+Transperth provides numerous ways to access timetables and route information including:

 • Telephone or mobile

 The Get On Board program is run by Transperth to assist groups of people unfamiliar with public transport to learn how to use it.